Dayongdo/VBRC/README.md

-# VirtualBoyRC
+# VBRC
-Build Virtual Boy Rom cartridge by yourself!
+Build Virtual Boy Rom Cartridge by yourself!

 # INTRO
 There's lot of cheap alternative repo cartridge at other consoles, But not Virtual boy!

+So, Here is cheap way DIY solution.

 **I'm not arguing who sells repo cartridge of Virtual boy, Just giving another choice.**